2Lift / Ergonomics / Germany

 In Germany the system for safety and health at work consists of an alliance between the federal government, the federal states and the accident insurance institutions.

-This alliance is also referred to as The National Occupational Safety and Health Conference (NOSHC), also sometimes apparently referred to as NAK.
+This alliance is also referred to as The National Occupational Safety and Health Conference (NOSHC) (in German, Nationale Arbeitsschutzkonferenz (NAK)).

 The Joint German Occupational Safety and Health Strategy